telecombcn-dl/2018-dlsl/_posts/2000-01-05-registration.md

 * __Master students at FIB__: Contact the FIB academic office before 14 January 2018.
 They will collect all applications and submit them to ETSTEB for approval.

-* __Students at GPI or TALP UPC with all ECTS completed__: If you are developing your Phd/MSc/BSc theses with any professor at the Image Processing Group (GPI) or Center for Language and Speech Technologies and Applications (TALP), contact your advisor and ask him/her to ask for a seat for you in the course.

 * __Bachelor students at ETSETB or FIB__: You might have a seat available, but no official certification.
 If interested, fill in this form before 14 January 2018.

+* __Students at GPI or TALP UPC with all ECTS completed__: If you are developing your Phd/MSc/BSc theses with any professor at the Image Processing Group (GPI) or Center for Language and Speech Technologies and Applications (TALP), contact your advisor and ask him/her to ask for a seat for you in the course.

-* __Industry members and any other student profile__: You must apply for being accepted in the course and cover the 100% cost of the ECTS credits, without the support of the public funds.
+* __Industry members and any other profile__: You must apply for being accepted in the course and cover the 100% cost of the ECTS credits, without the support of the public funds.
 This corresponds to 143,08 € per ECTS credit (Summer 2016).
 If you are interested in this option, please contact the [ETSETB Telecom BCN academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta).